 Death claims must be filed within one year of death rather than the two-year period allowed under the old law.

-Re-opening of claims.
 The effects of aging cannot be considered in determining whether there has been a change of physical condition.
-A request for change in benefits based upon a change of condition must be made within six (6) months of an award, rather than the old law that provided for a 3-year statute of limitations.
+A request for a change in benefits based upon a change of condition must be made within six (6) months of an award, rather than the old law that provided for a 3-year statute of limitations.

 Fees for the attorney representing the employee cannot exceed 10% of temporary total disability, 10% of the value of any vocational rehabilitation services recovered, and 20% of any permanent partial disability recovered.
 If the employer has made a written offer of settlement, the attorney can only recover 30% of the difference between the offer and the award of the court.
 No provision allows the attorney for the employee to recover expenses incurred in the prosecution of the claim, including the expense of obtaining a medical report or other similar expenses to support the claim for benefits.
 The recovery of such expenses was allowed under the old law.